Sound Design for Visual Media

 CAD $43,250For more information on payments and financial aid, go to Finances.

-Courses start every two months.
+Courses start every four months.

 You will be asked to submit one of the following along with your application.
 Your advisor can help with selecting the best option.